When it comes to app user experience, banks haven’t exactly been at the forefront of innovation.

 The 2016 Mobile Deposit Benchmark Report further enforces the view that mobile app experience needs to be at the forefront of customer strategy for banks.
 In fact, it will strongly factor into whether a financial institution is able to remain competitive in the retail banking space.

-Further, the study found that most retail banking apps are not reaching their potential in terms of adoption of features by users.
+Further, the study found that most retail banking apps are not reaching their potential in terms of the adoption of features by users.
 Only four out of ten users had used the mobile deposit feature, for example.
 A common reason for this and low adoption across other features was that the bank’s customer experience and related policies needed improvement.

 Competition from new fintech

-Another area where banks need to be sitting up and taking notice is that where they are failing with customer experience and mobile innovations, there are new, disruptive fintech services which are stepping in and becoming popular with users.
+Another area where banks need to be sitting up and taking notice is that where they are failing with customer experience and mobile innovations, there are new, disruptive fintech services that are stepping in and becoming popular with users.

 In App Annie’s “The Nexus for Retail Banking Apps” report, while the traditional retail banks have larger user bases, the new fintech providers are snapping up new users who want a better mobile experience.
-In the graph below, the top three fintech apps each have a larger user base than the fifth-largest retail banking app in the US.

 An important distinction that they found is that fintech apps are outperforming the ratings of top retail banking apps quite significantly.
 This may be attributed to the fact that most fintech services are mobile-first in nature and were designed to appeal to digital users.